 Claims of medical malpractice must first be submitted to the Montana Medical Legal Panel for a hearing and a decision of the panel before a claimant can file a civil action in any court.
 No certificate of merit is required.
 Mont.
 Code Ann. § 27-6-101, et. seq.; see Mont.
-Code Ann. § 27-6-101, et. seq.; see Mont.
-Code Ann. § 27-6-101.
+Code Ann. § 27-6-701.